Setup Guide

 - Exported

-- Saved CSP screener names, selected CSP screener, portfolio value, CSP return target, CC return target, Return/Chance/Both selection rule, Chance % input, active strategy, data source, and CSP/CC strategy source modes as manual or auto.
+- Saved CSP screener names, selected CSP screener, portfolio value, CSP return target, CC return target, Return/Assignment/Both selection rule, Assignment % input, CC Strike above choice, active strategy, data source, and CSP/CC strategy source modes as manual or auto.

 - Not exported